 I have just finished principal photography on a WB's feature and I am back in the land of commercials until the next feature which if all goes well will be a beautiful yet hard character film in Kenya.

 Velocity is a South African-based commercial production company with offices in Johannesburg and Cape Town.
-Founded in 1990 by the Producer and Director team, Barry Munchick and Keith Rose it is now the biggest production company in South Africa.
+Founded by the Producer and Director team, Barry Munchick and Keith Rose, it is now the biggest production company in South Africa.